 Bridging Control Protocol: The Bridging Control Protocol (BNCP) supports bridging over PPP in conformance with RFC 1220.
-The PPP link can be configured for Transparent bridging, Source Route bridging, or both.
-BNCP negotiates the source route segment number.
+The PPP link can be configured for Transparent bridging.
 LAT tinygram compression is supported.

 WAN Restoral and Rerouting: WAN restoral and WAN rerouting is provided for PPP data links, as described in the sections entitled Frame Relay, Serial Line Interface, and ISDN Interface.